SymfonyCasts/symfony6/sfcasts/ep3-doctrine/pagination.md

 Though, this is *still* super ugly.
 Fortunately, the bundle *does* give us a way to control the markup that's used for the pagination links.
-And it even comes with automatic support for Bootstrap CSS friendly markup.
+And it even comes with automatic support for Bootstrap CSS-friendly markup.
 We just need to tell the bundle to *use* that.

-So... we need to configure the bundle... but the bundle didn't give us any new configuration file when it was installed.
+So... we need to configure the bundle.
+But... the bundle didn't give us any new config files when it was installed.
 That's okay!
-Not all new bundles give you config files.
-As soon as you need one, create one!
+Not all new bundles give us config files.
+But as soon as you need one, create one!
 Since this bundle's called `BabdevPagerfantaBundle`, I'm going to create a new file called `babdev_pagerfanta.yaml`.
 As we learned in the last tutorial, the *name* of these files *aren't* important.
 What's important is the root key, which should be `babdev_pagerfanta`.
 To change how the pagination renders, add `default_view: twig` and then `default_twig_template` set to `@BabDevPagerfanta/Twitter_bootstrap5.html.twig`.

 Like any other config, there's no way you would know that this is the *correct* configuration just by guessing.
 You need to check out the docs.

 If we go back and refresh... huh, nothing changed.
-This is a little bug that you sometimes run into in Symfony when you create a *new* configuration file: Symfony didn't *notice* it... and so it didn't know it needed to rebuild its cache.
+This is a little bug that you sometimes run into in Symfony when you create a *new* configuration file.
+Symfony didn't *notice* it... and so it didn't know it needed to rebuild its cache.
 This is a *super* rare situation, but if you ever think it might be happening, it's easy enough to manually clear the cache by running: